RobertGawron/HomeEnvironmentMonitor/README.md

 **Note: this project is in very early state, also I'm not a web developer, so probably a lot of things are wrong.
 Any feedback is welcome :-)**

-This is a RaspberryPi based web sever for storage and visualization of data from various sensors, it was made to work dor below ones, but it should be easily extendable for new ones:
+This is a RaspberryPi based web sever for storage and visualization of data from various sensors, it was made to work for below ones, but it should be easily extendable for new ones:
 * [Gamma Spectrometer](https://github.com/RobertGawron/GammaSpectrometer)
 * [Ionization Chamber](https://github.com/RobertGawron/IonizationChamber)
 * [Semiconductor Radioactivity Detector](https://github.com/RobertGawron/SemiconductorRadioactivityDetector)